square/square-connect-go-sdk/swagger/docs/InvoicesApi.md

 > UpdateInvoiceResponse UpdateInvoice(ctx, body, invoiceId)
 UpdateInvoice

 Updates an invoice by modifying fields, clearing fields, or both.
-For most updates, you can use a sparse  `Invoice` object to add fields or change values, and use the `fields_to_clear` field to specify fields to clear.
+For most updates, you can use a sparse  `Invoice` object to add fields or change values and use the `fields_to_clear` field to specify fields to clear.
 However, some restrictions apply.
-For example, you cannot change the `order_id` or `location_id` field, and you  must provide the complete `custom_fields` list to update a custom field.
+For example, you cannot change the `order_id` or `location_id` field and you  must provide the complete `custom_fields` list to update a custom field.
 Published invoices have additional restrictions.

 ### Required Parameters